MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - Locate the ValidatePasswordStrength method and review the comments describing security vulnerabilities.
 This code is related to the "Strengthen Password Security Requirements" issue.

+    - Locate the ValidateCreditCard method and review the comments describing security vulnerabilities.
+This code is related to the "Fix Credit Card Data Storage Violations" issue.

     - Locate the GenerateSessionToken method and review the comments describing security vulnerabilities.
 This code is related to the "Fix Predictable Session Token Generation" issue.

     - Locate the RunSecurityAudit method and review the comments describing security vulnerabilities.
-This code is related to the "Reduce Information Disclosure in Error Messages" issue.
+This code is related to the "Reduce Information Disclosure in Error Messages (Console Output)" issue.

-    Several of the methods in the SecurityValidator.cs file are related to the "Remove Sensitive Data from Debug Logging" issue.
+    Several of the methods in the SecurityValidator.cs file are also related to the "Remove Sensitive Data from Debug Logging" issue.

+    The issues exposed by the SecurityValidator class are commonly found distributed among the classes of real-world applications, especially legacy or poorly maintained codebases.

 1. Expand the **Services** folder and then open the **UserService.cs** file.